TodyComm: Task-Oriented Dynamic Communication for Multi-Round LLM-based Multi-Agent System: Experiment

 \textbf{Dynamically Adversarial Setting} \quad We consider a dynamically adversarial setting in which agents may transition to adversarial behavior at unknown rounds without announcing.
 Unless stated otherwise, 6 agents collaborate over 4 rounds, with adversarial transitions occurring at round 3 or 4.
 Attack rates of $<50\%$, $=50\%$, and $>50\%$ correspond to 2, 3, and 4 adversarial agents, respectively.
 Deviations from these settings will be explicitly noted.

 \textbf{Impact of Adversarial Agents} \quad Adversarial agents produce incorrect answers with plausible but misleading analyses, following the prompt in Appendix~\ref{app:adversarial_prompts}.
-We evaluate the impact of adversarial communication.
+This is a \textit{targeted} attack, as an agent deliberately prompts its LLM to output a \textit{specific} wrong answer.
+Before training, we evaluated the impact of adversarial communication, where a reliable agent receives message from a single adversarial agent.
 As shown in Table~\ref{tab:attack_single}, even a single adversarial sender causes substantial accuracy drops: 47.42\% on MMLU, 35.30\% on ARC-Challenge, 32.91\% on GSM8K, 61.11\% on OpenBookQA, and 22.00\% on MedQA.
 Table~\ref{tab:adv_scaling_among_six} further analyzes adversarial scaling by varying the number of adversarial agents among six senders and measuring the impact on the receiving agent.

-\textbf{Metrics} \quad We report several evaluation metrics, including overall task accuracy (Acc), the average token usage per agent per round for each query (Token), and Adversary detection accuracy (ADAcc), which measures the correctness of classifying each of the six agents as reliable or adversarial with no available label of it.

 \textbf{Baselines} \quad We consider four baselines in communication topology design: Random Graph \citep{qianscaling}, Complete Graph \citep{qianscaling}, G-Designer \citep{zhangg} and AgentPrune \citep{zhangcut}.